abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/3-CSS-Layouts.md

 ## Float

-It's a CSS property that allows an element to be pushed to the left or right, allowing other elements to wrap around it.
+It's a CSS property that allows an element to be pushed to the left or right (removed from the normal document flow), and the other elements will wrap around it.

 - `float:left` => means tha the element will be on the left and the elements after it will **flow** around it from its right
   ![float](./img/float.png)